Azure/reliable-web-app-pattern-dotnet/workshop/5 - Security/README.md

 1. Use the main sample at the ``azd-sample`` directory.
 If you modified the sample in the last lesson, undo the modifications.
 1. Open the [Azure portal](https://portal.azure.com) and browse for resource groups.
 Search the Resource Group for the RWA Sample.
-1. Open the App Service within the resource group.
+1. Open the App Service from the Web Service within the resource group.
 1. Click on the **Identity** menu item in the left navigation.
 1. From the **System assigned** tab, click **On** to enable the system assigned identity.
 Then click **Save**.